dblarons/encryption_algorithm/README.md

 ## SAGE Encryption Algorithm
 ---

+#### Video

+This is a video introduction to the SAGE software: https://www.youtube.com/watch?v=K0SIKCPJQi4

 #### Background

 This encryption algorithm, implemented in Python, is maintained by Carl Block and Aaron Smith, two Vanderbilt University undergraduate students.
 The algorithm and corresponding front-end application were presented at HackNashville in October 2013 and were later submitted as a class project for Math 194 (Linear Algebra) at the end of the fall 2013 semester.